 Cutting-Edge Curriculum

-Preparing mechanical engineers for an industry shift to AI
+Preparing engineers for an industry shift to AI

-By partnering with Learning Engineers at CMU, our faculty have designed a practical, hands-on curriculum that covers the fundamental AI and machine learning techniques that engineers should know if they’re hoping to stay ahead in their field and make an immediate impact in their organization.
+By partnering with Learning Engineers, our faculty have designed an effective online learning environment where engineers can study, apply and implement the AI and machine learning techniques they will need to enhance their skill set, remain competitive in their industry, and make an immediate impact in their organization.

 Curriculum Overview